MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 This article provides an overview of the core Azure security features that can be used with virtual machines.

->> This has the existing security recommendations, do we just repeat them here? /azure/security/fundamentals/iaas [H2 section introduction here.]
+>> This has the existing security recommendations, do we just repeat them here? /azure/security/fundamentals/iaas

 Concepts:
-•	Authentication and access control
+- Authentication and access control
-•	Role-Based Access Control
+- Role-Based Access Control
-•	Managed Identities
+- Managed Identities
-•	Encryption
+- Encryption
-•	Network Security
+- Network Security
-•	Application Security
+- Application Security
-•	Secure Key and Secret Storage
+- Secure Key and Secret Storage

 Security Best Practices for IaaS workloads: https://docs.microsoft.com/azure/security/fundamentals/iaas Separate Excel file has Azure Advisor recommendations (two tabs, there are many)